Filip Zadina: Playing career

 On 7 August 2020, with the 2020–21 NHL season delayed due to the COVID-19 pandemic, Zadina having trained in the off-season with HC Oceláři Třinec was loaned by the Red Wings to join the Czech ELH club for the beginning of their season until the resumption of the Red Wings training camp in November.
+He signed a three-year, $5.475 million contract extension with the Red Wings on 26 August, 2022.